magicYang1573/fast-hw-fuzz/README.md

 ./configure
 make
 ```
-Then we can run FastHwFuzz through scripts provided.
+Then we can run HwFuzzEnv through scripts provided.
 ```.sh
 bash run.sh
 ```